Viscount Slim: Present peer

 Mark William Rawdon Slim, 3rd Viscount Slim (born 13 February 1960), is the son of the 2nd Viscount and his wife Elisabeth Joan Spinney.

 He was educated at Eton College and the University of Bristol and in 2003 was using an address at 15 Basinghall Street in the City of London.
 He is a chartered surveyor working in the commercial property industry, based in the City of London, an executive director of CBRE Group, a non-executive director of Muntons PLC and Oakley Properties, and chairman of the Burma Star Memorial Fund.

-On 12 January 2019 he succeeded as Viscount Slim, of Yarralumla in the Capital Territory of Australia and of Bishopston in the City and County of Bristol (created 1960).
+On 12 January 2019, he succeeded as Viscount Slim, of Yarralumla in the Australian Capital Territory and of Bishopston in the City and County of Bristol (created 1960).

 With his wife Harriet Laura Harrison he has three sons: